Book a treatment

 Why did "bubbles" get a bad name?

-Carbonate (carbonic acid) acquired a bad name when experts started advising against the consumption of “fizzy drinks”, meaning sugary fizzy drinks.
+Carbonate (carbonic acid) acquired a bad name when experts started advising against the consumption of “fizzy drinks” (UK) / soda drinks (US), having in mind SUGARY fizzy drinks.

-Consequently uninformed “experts” started parroting the same advice but included in the advice everything which has bubbles in it.
+Consequently uninformed “experts” started parroting the same advice but included in the advice everything which has bubbles in it, even if it had no sugar.
 It's a classic example of "Chinese whispers".

 Hence, most of my clients think that they will develop cellulite if they drink pure, good old sparkling water or soda water, which is just absolutely plain wrong.